Design

 Know what the bracket is holding

 A bracket that only positions a lightweight sensor is a different part from a bracket that carries leverage, vibration, or repeated adjustment.
+The same basic L-shape can be perfectly reasonable in one use and a poor choice in another.

 Before uploading the file, think through the load direction, how often the bracket will be touched, and whether failure would be annoying or costly.
+That context can change material choice, wall thickness, print orientation, and whether the part needs review before checkout.

 • Identify the main force direction and any bending leverage.